skuligowski/image-gallery/README.md

 $ node server
 ```

-4. Open the browser with url: http://localhost:3000/
+4. Open url http://localhost:3000/ in your browser.

 ## Contribution